My Ideal Escape Plan

 Nearer to home (assuming home is North America or Europe), top options could include a small farm in the interior of Panama (Kathleen and I own a piece of riverfront land in Panama’s Veraguas Province, for example, that would fit this bill), Belize, or Nicaragua, all places where you could live on next to nothing.

 Where should you consider pursuing the self-sufficient life?
 When I ask myself that question, the first place that comes to mind is Belize.
-I’ve been working for the past three years to create a backup plan for me and my family in Belize’s Cayo District, and, in the process, I’ve gotten to know local experts in the strategy.
+I’ve been working for the past several years to create a backup plan for me and my family, and, in the process, I’ve gotten to know Belize experts in the strategy.

-In today’s world, putting in place a backup plan for living more independently is a priority agenda.
-Belize is one place where you can easily organize a fully self-sufficient life using solar power to run your house, growing your own food, keeping some animals, and, if you have the inclination, even building your own furniture out of local hardwoods.
-We considered all of these ideas and many others during last week’s seminar.
+They’ve shown me how, in Belize, you can easily organize a fully self-sufficient life using solar power to run your house, growing your own food, keeping some animals, and, if you have the inclination, even building your own furniture out of local hardwoods.

-However, the good news is that all the strategies we looked at and learned about last week could be employed anywhere in the world.
-The biggest takeaway for me after having participated in this program is that you don’t need a lot of land or a lot of money to establish the infrastructure for a fully self-sufficient lifestyle.
+And you don’t need a lot of land or a lot of money to establish the infrastructure for even a fully self-sufficient lifestyle.